kevkidev/tech-watch-backend-java/java/core/unmodifiable-list.md

 ## what / why ?
 -  elements cannot be added, removed, or replaced
 - holds the same data as long as a reference to it exists
-- generally consume much less memory than modifiable collection
+- an unmodifiable collection **is only immutable if the elements contained in the collection are immutable**

 ## when ?
 - depends on the data in the collection